P0014

 2005 gmc envoy code p0014

 This is what’s known as variable valve timing (VVT).
-It’s the process of changing the timing of when the valves are operated in order to better optimize engine efficiency.
+It’s the process of changing the timing of when the valves are operated to better optimize engine efficiency.
 It’s important to note that the impact of VVT on performance is rather minimal, as its main purpose is to improve efficiency and emissions.

 Commonly, a camshaft adjustment operation is carried out by a phaser at the front of the camshaft.
 The camshafts can be thought of as ‘floating’ on the pulley, which has channels inside to allow oil flow.